Skip to main content

 Share

-Woodstock resident Andrew Blackmore said it can’t happen soon enough.
+Woodstock resident Andrew Blackmore says it can’t happen soon enough.

 “We have a lot of homeless here in Woodstock and the surrounding area that don’t have a place to go, and they just take over everything,” commented Blackmore.

-The money would be used to buy property for the service centre, explained Mayor Acchione.
+The money will be used to buy property for the service centre, explained Acchione.

 “What I envision is a low barrier shelter system that accepts couples, maybe has a storage spot for stuff that they’re collecting.
 Somewhere they can go, stay an entire day and night,” he said.